Restricting cell modules of partition algebras: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Steffen Koenig for useful discussions and proof reading of this article, and to Eugenio Giannelli for discussions on Foulkes modules.
-This article is based on the author's PhD thesis, which was partly funded by DFG-SPP 1489.
+I am grateful to Steffen Koenig for his time, useful discussions and proof reading of this article, to Mark Wildon for giving me his notes on Specht filtrations of generalised Foulkes modules, to Eugenio Giannelli for discussions on Foulkes modules and to Rowena Paget for discussions on generalised Foulkes modules.
+Furthermore, I would like to thank the reviewer for carefully checking my submissions and providing helpful comments to improve the article.
+This article is mostly based on my PhD thesis, which was partly funded by DFG-SPP 1489.